DCASE-REPO/DESED_task/recipes/dcase2022_task4_baseline/README.md

 The baseline uses a Mean-Teacher model which is a combination of two models: a student model and a teacher model, having the same architecture.
 The student model is the one used at inference while the goal of the teacher is to help the student model during training.
-The teacher's weight are the exponential average of the student model's weights.
+The teacher's weight are the exponential average of the student model's weights [2].

-Figure 1 shows an illustration of the baseline model [2].
+Figure 1 shows an illustration of the baseline model.

 | ![This is an image](./img/mean_teacher.png) |
 |:--:|